nextcloud/documentation/developer_manual/exapp_development/tech_details/Deployment.rst

 	* ``--gpu`` - ``[optional]`` GPU device to expose to the daemon (e.g. ``/dev/dri``)

 .. note::
-	Common configurations are tested by CI in our repository, see `workflows on github <https://github.com/cloud-py-api/app_api/blob/main/.github/workflows/tests-deploy.yml>`_.
+	Common configurations are tested by the CI in our repository, see `workflows on GitHub <https://github.com/cloud-py-api/app_api/blob/main/.github/workflows/tests-deploy.yml>`_.

 Example
 *******